Why would you need a Bipolar 2 Test? Because both the treatment and symptoms of the two different types of Bipolar Disorder are different.

 Obviously it is crucial that you have excellent insight into your own emotions and behaviors and are able to be honest and accurate in your answers.

-As you can see from the two tests we have provided here, testing for bipolar involves simple and straightforward questions - not analyzing ink blots or other complicated, abstract psychoanalytic processes.
+As you can see from the two tests we have provided here, testing for Bipolar Disorder involves simple and straightforward questions – not analyzing ink blots or other complicated, abstract psychoanalytic processes.

 HOWEVER, USE OF THE MDQ, BSDS OR ANY OTHER BIPOLAR 2 TEST ALONE IS NOT ENOUGH!

-PLEASE see a skilled and licensed psychiatrist with experience in mood disorders to obtain a diagnosis!
+PLEASE see a skilled and licensed psychiatrist, psychologist, or other mental health professional with experience in treating mood disorders to obtain a diagnosis!1